 You shouldn’t be doing a face scrub more than 1 – 2 times a week.
 You should also be careful not to use a scrub harsher than your skin needs.
 Not following these two rules can damage your skin and severely irritate it.

 But when used right, face scrub regenerates and rejuvenates your skin, gets you rid of dead skin buildup, dry, rough patches and dull, greyish complexion.
 It also encourages the cell turnover process.

 Personally, I prefer DIY scrubs to commercial.
 They help me avoid chemicals in at least one skin care step, plus they are so easy to adjust to exactly what my skin needs in that moment.
-You can find here a recipe for one of my favorite DIY face scrubs with coffee and sugar.
+You can find here a recipe for one of my favorite DIY face scrubs.